siavcom/web-ones-technology/README.md

          /        |          \
         Column1 Column2 Column..n

-It is linked to a web component (input box, combo box, check box, etc.) and is has its own properties.
+and each component is linked to a web component (input box, combo box, check box, etc.) and these have their own properties like :

 - Basic props
 - Style props
 - Position props (outdated)

-and methods
+ and methods :

 - click
    When this component is clicked, this method is called.